 To ensure success in the research domain, students receive direct one-on-one supervision from their faculty research mentor.
 Although students may work closely with, and gain valuable training from post-docs, research associates, or other faculty, this training cannot substitute for direct supervision from the faculty mentor.
 It is required that students meet with their faculty mentor weekly to discuss their research projects.
 In addition, students and mentors should work together to make sure that the student is involved in all aspects of the research, and not just fulfilling a narrow role in the project.
-Students are often involved in research with their faculty mentor's grant (i.e., research assistantship).
-Students and faculty should discuss the student's research responsibilities, time management and involvement in publications, before the student begins, and at the start of each academic year.
+Students are often involved in research with their faculty mentor that does not directly relate to their M.S. or Ph.D. project, particularly if they are funded from their mentor's grant (i.e., research assistantship).
+Students and faculty should discuss the student's research responsibilities, time management, and involvement in publications, before the student begins, and at the start of each academic year.
 If students have concerns with amount of time spent on projects not directly related to their M.S. or Ph.D. projects, they should attempt to resolve their issues with their faculty research mentor.
-If it cannot be resolved at this level, students can speak with their Division Chair, or the Department Ombudsperson.
+If it cannot be resolved at this level, students can speak with their Division Chair, the Director of Graduate Studies, or the Department Ombudsperson.

-To help facilitate a strong working relationship between students and mentors, each student meets with his/her mentor to complete a Mentor-Mentee Agreement at the outset of each academic year.
+To help facilitate a strong working relationship between students and mentors, each student meets with their mentor to complete a Mentor-Mentee Agreement at the outset of each academic year.
 The Mentor-Mentee Agreement is used to specify the parameters of the student-mentor relationship (e.g., responsibilities for both parties, preferred methods and timeliness of communication, co-mentoring opportunities).
-The process of creating this agreement is a bidirectional one in which both individuals outline their needs and expectations for the other.
+The process of creating this agreement is a bi-directional one in which both individuals outline their needs and expectations for the other.
 After both parties reach an agreement, the document is signed and turned into the Department's administrative assistant, Pat Perreira, to be included in the student's file.
-Should there be any grievances in the agreement-making process or in upholding the agreements made, the student can refer to the Grievances Procedures outlined in this handbook.
+Should there be any grievances in the agreement-making process or in upholding the agreements made, the student can refer to the Grievance Procedures (Appendix C).

 It is important to note that the Mentor-Mentee Agreement is different from the Pink Sheet in that the Pink Sheet outlines the student's specific research goals for each semester.
 The Mentor-Mentee Agreement sets out expectations for the dynamics of the working relationship between the mentor and mentee.

 At the end of each academic year, students are asked to evaluate their research mentor (as well as any other faculty whom the student would like to evaluate).
-The PGSO Student ombudsperson will send out a survey to be filled out anonymously, and each student is expected to rate faculty members' performances on a range of outcomes (including interpersonal and professional expectations).
+The PGSO Student Ombudsperson will send out a survey to be filled out anonymously, and each student is expected to rate faculty members' performances on a range of outcomes (including interpersonal and professional expectations).
 This is an opportunity for students to provide information about areas of strength for faculty members and also areas that may be in need of improvement.
 All information in this evaluation is provided in confidence to the Student Ombudsperson, who then aggregates the information and provides summaries of the findings to the Department Chair and Associate Chair.
 The Department Chair and Associate Chair will then provide feedback directly to the faculty members as deemed necessary.